 What we like: A comfortable, breathable, and affordably priced hip pack with functional storage.

-The Dakine Seeker 6L above is no small investment at $125, and Patagonia offers a budget-friendlier alternative in their Dirt Roamer Waist Pack 3L here.
-Though the 3-liter capacity might seem like a big compromise on paper, we found the storage layout to be entirely functional for short rides: While the pack forgoes a hydration reservoir, it does include two side water bottle pockets that, in our experience, don’t heavily impact weight distribution (two shock cords keep them in place).
+The Dakine Seeker 6L above is no small investment, but Osprey offers a budget-friendlier alternative in their Savu 5 here.
+Though you do lose 1 liter of capacity in opting for the Savu, we found the storage layout to be entirely functional for short rides: While the pack forgoes a hydration reservoir, it does include two side water bottle pockets that, thanks to two shock cords, don't have a heavy impact on weight distribution.
 The lack of bladder leaves the interior wide open, and we were easily able to divvy up snacks, bike tools, a windbreaker jacket, and personal essentials without issue.
-The mesh backpanel does require some thoughtful packing to avoid tools or keys jabbing into your waist, but the flip side is that the pack is very breathable.
+What’s more, Osprey’s Airscape backpanel offers best-in-class breathability and comfort, and the impressively thick 600D outer fabric and PFAS-free durable water repellent (DWR) puts up an admirable defense against tire spray and rough use.

 Reservoir included: Yes (2.5L)